 - The co-occurring existence of a psychological health issue

 - Highly stressful and unsupportive surroundings

 The Withdrawal Timeline

-Opioid drug withdrawal mostly adheres to a specific timeline.
-The withdrawal symptoms typically peak within 48-72 hours and subside within a period of 5 to 10 days.
+Opioid drug withdrawal mostly adheres to a specific timeline, although the factors listed above may cause some variation.
+In general, the withdrawal symptoms typically peak within 48-72 hours and subside within a period of 5 to 10 days.
 The onset, duration, and intensity of withdrawal symptoms will be different for each person, but the general opiate withdrawal timeline includes the following:

 - 8-12 hours – Anxiety, agitation, watery eyes, runny nose, and increased sweating.